 New draft: Supporters and opponents

-As a 9th grade student at Phu Tho Secondary School (District 11, Ho Chi Minh City), Nguyen Hai Dang has a different opinion from the majority.
-Instead of keeping the 3 subjects for the 10th grade entrance exam including math, literature, and English, Dang wants to replace English with another elective subject.
+Nguyen Hai Dang, a 9th-grade student at Phu Tho Secondary School (District 11, Ho Chi Minh City), holds a different opinion from the majority.
+Instead of keeping the three subjects for the 10th-grade entrance exam – mathematics, literature, and English – Dang wants to replace English with a different elective subject.

 "I really want to be able to take another elective subject, such as the Natural Sciences combination.
 I feel that the Natural Sciences combination is easier to study, and those are also the subjects I want to focus on for the university entrance exam later.
 Many of my classmates share the same opinion," Dang said.

-Commenting on learning forums, many students in Ho Chi Minh City expressed their desire to keep the 3 subjects for the 10th grade entrance exam as they are.
-According to a recent survey by Tuoi Tre Online newspaper, 78% of readers agreed to take the 10th grade entrance exam with 3 subjects: math, literature, and English.
+Commenting on online learning forums, many students in Ho Chi Minh City expressed their desire to keep the three subjects for the 10th grade entrance exam as they are now.
+According to a recent survey by Tuoi Tre Online, 78% of readers agreed with the idea of the 10th grade entrance exam consisting of three subjects: mathematics, literature, and English.

 Ms. Nguyen Minh Anh (Go Vap District, Ho Chi Minh City), a parent with a child in 9th grade, said: "My family has invested in my child's English education since a young age.
 In my opinion, English is a very necessary subject, a solid foundation for children to enter life.
 Therefore, I don't want to have to change English into another subject."

-Sharing with Dan Viet reporter, Ms. Pham Thi Minh Hong - Principal of Nguyen Thai Binh Secondary School said that 100% of teachers in the school agreed to keep the old exam subjects.
+Speaking to a reporter from Dan Viet, Ms. Pham Thi Minh Hong, Principal of Nguyen Thai Binh Secondary School, said that 100% of the teachers in the school agreed to keep the old exam subjects.

 "English has long been a subject that Ho Chi Minh City prioritizes for its students, and even parents invest heavily in their children's education.
 Therefore, for students in Ho Chi Minh City, continuing to take the 10th grade entrance exam in English is not too difficult.
 Furthermore, this year is the first year students are taking the exam under the new curriculum, and the Ho Chi Minh City Department of Education and Training has already issued the exam structure for these three subjects, so I really hope to keep the exam subjects the same as before," Ms. Hong shared.